novemberborn/source-map-fixtures/README.md

 See `src/branching.js`.
 Exports a `run(value)` function which returns `true` if `value === 42`, else returns `undefined`.

+### `istanbul-ignore`

+Like `branching`, but the if condition is prefaced with a `/* istanbul ignore if */` comment.

+When running `branching` with `value !== 42` the statement body won't execute.
+If you're using the fixture to test a code coverage tool that line will show up as missing coverage.
+If instead you use the `istanbul-ignore` fixture the coverage report will ignore the statement body.

+If the exported `run(value)` is called with a value other than `42` the statement body won't execute, but this does not result in missing coverage.
+It would in the `branching` fixture.

 ### `simple`

 See `src/simple.js`.
 Exports a `run()` function which returns `42`.